bilgino/angularforddd/README.md

 resources instead?

 In the classic data-centric approach database tables and their relations are used as a foundation for a resource model.
 But is this common and always true?
-Well, it all depends on the use cases and how we define a REST resource!
-A REST resource may be a representation of a single entity, database table or view model.
+Well, it all depends on the use case and how we interpret a REST resource!
+A REST resource may be a representation of a single entity, database table or a materialized view.
 But how do we map a REST URL like `/addresses/22` etc. to a client-side aggregate such as `/orders/4` or `/customers/54`?

 If we consume a fine-grained REST API, we would have to stitch together all resources to create an aggregate for each initial routing event.
 Consequently, an application or repository service provides the public interface to handle all queries to the aggregate.
 In this scenario, the repository service acts as an anti-corruption layer to the underlying resource model.
 Unfortunately, this approach might not work well, since the creation of an aggregate on the client-side could result in countless additional HTTP requests
 (N + 1 Problem)!
-Hence, the aggregate entity as a whole concept should be provided by the REST API!
+Hence, the aggregate entity should be exchanged and provided by the REST API as a whole!

-Even in the case of server-side provided aggregates, something doesn't feel right here!
+Even in the case of server-side created aggregates, something doesn't feel right here!
 If the requested aggregate e.g. order aggregate (`GET: /orders/22`) already contains related data like addresses, then how do we update the address of an order?
 Either we invoke a business method of the order aggregate like `Order.updateAddress(newAddress)` and process an HTTP update
-command: `PUT: /orders/22 : {order:{ address... }}`, or we can use a dedicated REST endpoint for updating the order address: `PUT: orders/22/addresses/5 : {address:{}}`.
-The second approach seems to contradict the basic idea of an aggregate to avoid revealing the internal state to ensure transactional consistency boundaries.
-In the second approach the server-side request handler would fetch the order aggregate entity by its ID property from the repository and process an update like `Order.updateAddress(newAddress)`.
+command: `PUT: /orders/22 : {order:{ address... }}`.
+Alternatively we can use a dedicated REST endpoint for updating the order address: `PUT: orders/22/addresses/5 : {address:{}}`.
+The server-side request handler would fetch the order aggregate entity by its ID property from the repository and process an update like `Order.updateAddress(newAddress)`.
+The second approach seems to contradict the basic idea of an aggregate to avoid revealing its internal state to ensure transactional consistency boundaries.

-We shouldn't use REST URLs like `/addresses/5`, since the address is without any context!
+We shouldn't strive to use REST URLs like `/addresses/5`, since the address resource is without any context!
 As an example, calling `DELETE: /addresses/5 : {address:{id:5}}` may delete the address of an ongoing order process!
 But now here's a question: can an address exists outside an order or customer context?

-Navigating a resource model and its relationships or complying to use case specific aggregates can have a big impact on the frontend architecture!
+Navigating a resource model and its relationships or complying to use case related aggregates can have a big impact on the frontend architecture!
 For more information about the drawbacks of REST please visit the following website: https://www.howtographql.com/basics/1-graphql-is-the-better-rest/

 <br/>